 Summertime and the livin’ is easy, my friends!
-As a mom, there’s no better time of year for me than when the whole family can be together for some outdoor fun.
-And while we don’t need to go far to get up to some Schaffer shenanigans, this summer has been nothing short of an adventure with plenty of road trips and outdoor getaways all over California.
+As a mom, there’s nothing better than having the whole family together enjoying some outdoor fun.
+And while we don’t need to go far to get up to some Schaffer shenanigans, summers are nothing short of an adventure with plenty of road trips and outdoor getaways all over California.

-After a crazy outing to beautiful Vail, Colorado for Jackson’s lacrosse tournament, we packed up and headed out to Sonoma County, California.
+And one of our favorite destinations?
+Sonoma County, California.
 If you’ve never been to Sonoma, it’s a must for your family.
 With sprawling hills, gorgeous hikes and tons of vineyards for the parents, there are so many fun things to do in Sonoma.
-And to save you the hassle of planning a trip—I know I ain’t got that kind of time!—I’m sharing all of the details for what made our family getaway so special.
+And to save you the hassle of planning a trip—I know I ain’t got that kind of time!—I’m sharing all of the details for what makes our family getaways so special.

 Sonoma County’s 18 wine regions are home to more than 400 wineries.
 They range from small, family-run operations to internationally-acclaimed wine houses.

 Last summer we drove out to Sonoma and had a blast from the moment we left our house.
 Sonoma is about eight and a half hours from San Diego, which meant Bobby and I needed to brainstorm ways to make the road trip as smooth as possible with four kids!
 Whether it’s games, songs, or podcasts, find what works for your family.
 Personally, I like to blast ‘80s music and rock out with Boss Baby and the whole fam without an “are we there yet?” in earshot!